 In other words, his best argument for the existence of God presupposes an eternal universe, but God’s existence based on this proof is “less manifest” than if he could prove a God that creates the universe out of nothing (ex nihilo), like the Bible teaches.
-Since Aristotle’s method does not give him a God that creates the universe ex nihilo, Aquinas says said that a beginning to creation could not be proven by reason but must be an article of faith.
+Since Aristotle’s method does not give him a God that creates the universe ex nihilo, Aquinas says that a beginning to creation cannot be proven by reason but must be an article of faith.
 He views faith in God as a creator like the second story of a house added to the first story established by “natural reason,” which amounts to Aristotelean philosophy.
 However, a god who is just as old as the universe and not the creator of the universe hardly deserves the name of God in the biblical sense.
 In fact, Aristotle’s view excludes a creation of the world with a beginning.
 Matter exists eternally, and the eternally static, empty form of Aristotle’s Unmoved Mover, who does not know anything about the world, could not choose to cause anything in the realm of matter.
 In the Thomistic syncretism between Aristotelianism and Christianity, Van Til concludes that “‘reason’ and ‘faith’ make contradictory statements about reality.”
 The Janus-faced “Thomas the theologian” wants to affirm beliefs about God and the universe that cannot be reconciled with the views of “Thomas the philosopher.”